TwoBitMachines/FlareEngineDocs/source/player/player.rst

    // player.signals    -- set relevant signals: player.signals.Set ("signalName")
    // player.world      -- read if player is onGround, onSlope, onMovingPlatform, etc
    // player.inputs     -- read button inputs: player.inputs.Pressed("buttonName"), etc
-   // player.gravity    -- the value of gravity
    // player.maxJumpVel -- the maximum jump force
    // player.onSurface  -- set true if the player should be standing on a surface.
 Bridge uses this
    // player.jumpButton -- read if the jump buttons have been pressed
    // player.hasJumped  -- set true if the ability made the player jump
+   // player.gravity.gravity -- the value of gravity
    // player.checkForAirJumps -- set true if the ability made the player jump
    // player.playerDirection -- the direction of the player in the x-direction